-Mindfulness is the practice of “being in the moment”, of acknowledging the “now”.
+Mindfulness is the practice of “being in the moment”, and of acknowledging the “now”.
 It trains our brain by paying attention to what we feel, both physically and emotionally.
 It is a very powerful technique that can benefit absolutely everyone.
 It is also recognised by the NHS as a form of practice to deal with stress and anxiety and by neurologists in the management of some neurological disorders (including pain).

-In terms of sleep, teaching mindfulness to children is handing over the tool kit in managing emotions and stress.
+In terms of sleep, teaching mindfulness to children is handing over the tool kit for managing emotions and stress.
 We are underestimating how stressed our children are.
 A stressed-out child can have sleep issues as a lot of sleep disorders in young (and older) children have an emotional cause.

 2) Can you please tell me what is a normal amount of hours a child should sleep and why?

 In terms of the amount of sleep, children should get, it really depends on their age.
-This has to be assessed on a one to one basis as some children (often those who screams “I’m not tired” when bedtime approaches) need much more sleep than adults.
+This has to be assessed on a one to one basis as some children (often those who scream “I’m not tired” when bedtime approaches) need much more sleep than adults.
 We must remember that babies and children are often in “sleep debt”, which means they physiologically cannot sleep late in the morning if they went to bed late in the evening, therefore an early bedtime is essential.

-On average, from around nine months old to five years old, it should be around ten to thirteen hours of night sleep (but in young children, this will be completed with day time naps) while older children, from six to thirteen years old, should sleep around ten hours at night
+On average, from around nine months old to five years old, it should be around ten to thirteen hours of night sleep (but in young children, this will be completed with daytime naps) while older children, from six to thirteen years old, should sleep around ten hours at night

 1) What are the top three tips you would say to a parent to get their child to sleep better?